-When writing install-exec-hook or install-data-hook, please bear in mind that the exec/data distinction is based on the installation directory, not on the primary used (see Chapter 12 [Install], page 91).
+When writing install-exec-hook or install-data-hook, please bear in mind that the exec/data distinction is based on the installation directory, not on the primary used (see Section 12.2 [The Two Parts of Install], page 93).
 So a foo\SCRIPTS will be installed by install-data, and a barexec\SCRIPTS will be installed by install-exec.
 You should define your hooks consequently.